tjfontaine/cloudnative/distributed-systems-management/container-orchestration/database/MySQL_Operator_Intro.md

 $ ./get_helm.sh
 ```

-Keep in mind that Helm will be installed both on your local machine as a cli, and on your cluster as a deployment.
-This allows you to give Helm commands on your local machine, which will cause Helm to modify your remote cluster (using your kubectl configuration)

 #### Installing the MySQL Operator
 Before we install the operator, let's create a [Kubernetes Namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) where the mysql-operator will be deployed.
 Create the "mysql-operator" namespace by running:
 ```
 kubectl create ns mysql-operator
 ```

-Once you have Helm installed and have created the mysql-operator namespace, you will need to get the helm chart you will use to install the MySQL Operator from the [MySQL Operator GitHub repo](https://github.com/oracle/mysql-operator).
+Once you have Helm installed and have created the mysql-operator namespace, get the Helm chart you will use to install the MySQL Operator from the [MySQL Operator GitHub repo](https://github.com/oracle/mysql-operator).

-To do this, you can clone the project to your local machine using:
+To do this, clone the project to your local machine using:
 ```
 git clone https://github.com/oracle/mysql-operator.git
 ```